 - Combine the sauce ingredients in bowl (cornstarch. broth, soy sauce, sugar, ginger, garlic and pepper flakes) and stir until smooth.
 Set aside.

-- Heat one tablespoon oil in a wok or large skillet and stir-fry pork over high heat for 2-3 minutes until no longer pink.
+- Heat 1-2 tablespoons oil in a wok or large skillet and stir-fry pork over high heat, stirring occasionally, for 2-5 minutes, until no longer pink and slightly browned.
 Remove and keep warm.

 - In the same pan, stir-fry vegetables in remaining oil until crisp-tender.
 Stir the stir fry sauce and add to the vegetables.
 Bring to a boil; cook and stir for 1 minute or until thickened.

-- Return pork to the pan and heat through.
+- Return pork to the pan and heat till piping hot.
 Serve with rice and, if desired, sprinkle with cilantro

 myfavouritepastime.com All images and content are copyright protected.
 Please do not use my images without prior permission.
 If you want to republish this recipe, please re-write the recipe in your own words, or link back to this post for the recipe.